Threshing floor spiritual meaning

 Come to the threshing floor, just as the grain is brought there.
 He will come with His fire, and a new passion for Him will be ignited in your heart.

-Threshing floor / Biblical image
+Threshing Floor / Biblical image

 The threshing floor is a Biblical place and a well-known Biblical statue.
 How should the people who do not live in the countryside imagine the threshing of grain in Israel?
 Let me start at the beginning.